missionpinball/mpf-docs/hardware/voltages_and_power/common_ground_warning.rst

    before turning on high voltage on your coils (especially on homebrew machines).
    Ignoring this might lock on your coils, overheat them, burn down your house or kill you.
    We are serious, floating grounds are dangerous.
-   If you are not an professional electrician read the :doc:`guide about voltages and power </hardware/voltages_and_power/index>`.
+   If you are not an electrical engineer read the :doc:`guide about voltages and power </hardware/voltages_and_power/index>`.

    In a nutshell: You need to connect your logic ground (5V/12V) and your high voltage ground (48V or 80V).
+   A :doc:`power entry or power filter board </hardware/voltages_and_power/index>` is be a convenient solution to solve this (and more) issues.

    IF YOU DID NOT UNDERSTAND WHAT THIS WARNING MEANS STOP NOW AND TRY TO UNDERSTAND IT.